remcohaszing/eslint/README.md

 ## Warnings

 All ESLint that are turned on will trigger error, not warnings.
-The notable exceptions is `@typescript-eslint/no-deprecated`.
+The notable exception is `@typescript-eslint/no-deprecated`.

 This is to allow a smooth migration if a dependency decides to deprecate an API.
 To turn make